RaspAP/raspap-docs/docs/faq.md

 A desktop distribution (or "distro") usually has a very different set of programs that handles various underlying OS functions and wraps it with a pretty GUI.
 Since RaspAP does quite a bit of configuration on top of a known [default starting point](defaults.md), the more distros a project supports the bigger the task of handling these variations.

-It is increasingly difficult for a small team dev team to support a wide variety of targets.
+It becomes increasingly difficult for a small team of developers to support a wide variety of targets.
 The RaspAP team could spend their precious and rare development time troubleshooting one-offs and edge cases, or work on new features and bug fixes.
 For this reason, we've chosen to include support for a narrow, but diverse, subset of [compatible operating systems](index.md#compatible-operating-systems).

 ## <a name="settings"></a>What do all these settings in the UI do?
 Changing them seems to have no effect.